48 Stories & Case Studies of Successful Bloggers

 41. TechySex ($60K/year)

-Martin Moore (from New York, NY, USA) started TechySex almost 3 years ago.
+Martin Moore (from New York, NY, USA) started TechySex over 3 years ago.

 Hey everyone, my name is Martin Moore and I’m the founder of TechySex.
 This website is all about sexual wellness and sex toy reviews.
 My goal is to help people find answers to questions about their sexuality they may have been too shy to ask.